Q- Do I need to make an appointment to surrender my pet?

 Q- Can I bring you a feral cat that I caught in my backyard?

-A- We advise residents to contact their local Animal Control agency to have feral cats trapped and brought to be spay/neutered.
-CCFAW.org is also a resource for TNR services. www.ccfaw.org Please be aware that cats trapped for TNR (trapped, neuter, return), will be returned from where they were trapped so they can rejoin their colony.
+A- We advise residents to contact their local Animal Control agency to have feral cats trapped and brought to be spayed/neutered.
+CCFAW.org is also a resource for TNR (Trap, Neuter, Return) services.
+Please be aware that cats trapped for TNR will be returned to where they were trapped so they can rejoin their colony.

 Q- Will you come to my home and catch a feral cat?

 A- No, we are not animal control or a TNR organization that is sanctioned and licensed by the county to trap animals.
 These organizations bring the animals to us for spay/neuter services.
 Contact your local Animal Control Agency if you need assistance.

 Q- Do you provide end-of-life services?

-A – We do this by appointment.
+A- We do this by appointment only.
 All appointments are required to bring medical records proving ownership of the pet.
-We have various cremation packages available for purchase at the time of the service.
-As of 2/21/2022, we are no longer offering stay with end-of-life services due to a lack of certified euthanasia technicians.
+We have various cremation packages available for purchase a the time of service.
+As of 2/21/22 we no longer off stay-with-end-of-life services due to lack of staffing.